-Unless you're new to RVing, or you've been living under an 'RVing rock', you know there's debate about if it's OK to park your RV in a semi spot at a 'truck stop'.
+Unless you're new to RVing, you know there's debate about if it's OK to park your RV in a semi spot at a 'truck stop'.

 Can I Park My RV in a Truck Spot?